 Does the deceased have to be embalmed in Maryland?

-There is no Maryland law that states you MUST have your loved one embalmed, however, some funeral homes DO adopt policies that require a body to be embalmed if an open casket visitation or service is being held.
+No Maryland law states you MUST have your loved one embalmed.
+However, some funeral homes DO adopt policies that require a body to be embalmed if an open casket visitation or service is being held.

 Purchasing a casket or grave marker in Maryland